Local League: Trademark Usage

 Rule XIII (b) - Commercialization

-Solicitation for fundraising by Little League (Majors) Division, Minor League, Tee Ball, Intermediate (50/70) Baseball, Junior, Senior or Big League players in or out of uniform is prohibited, except for one fundraising project annually under adult supervision.
+Solicitation for fundraising by Little League (Majors) Division, Minor League, Tee Ball, Intermediate (50/70) Baseball, Junior, or Senior League players in or out of uniform is prohibited, except for one fundraising project annually under adult supervision.

 The key to successfully fundraising is to consult with other league officials and specific fundraising activities for the year.
 Within these meetings, duties should be assigned and a monetary goal should be made.
 Planning these endeavors helps eliminate competing efforts and unnecessary demands on volunteers and the community.
 It is important to check within your community any laws surrounding fundraiser exempt activities.
 Fundraisers can be broken into several categories including preseason, in season and postseason.
 Below are some fundraisers that are used by numerous Little League programs.